 Best overall product to treat melasma

-Vitamin-C serum packs a major punch: It protects the skin against environmental damage and lightens dark patches, the latter being a big reason why three of our experts suggested using it to treat melasma when it erupts.
-“I always recommend topical vitamin C, my favorite being SkinCeuticals CE Ferulic,” says Dr. Justine Hextall of Tarrant Street Clinic in the U.K. “This formulation is very stable, which is important as vitamin C is easily degraded by light and heat exposure.”
+Vitamin C serum packs a major punch: It protects the skin against environmental damage and lightens dark patches, the latter being a big reason why three of our experts suggested using it to treat melasma.
+“I always recommend topical vitamin C, my favorite being SkinCeuticals CE Ferulic,” says Dr. Justine Hextall of Tarrant Street Clinic in the U.K. This is also our best overall vitamin C serum — and one of my longtime favorites.
+The water-light texture smells horrid but is incredibly effective, thanks to a time-tested combination of vitamins C and E, along with ferulic acid, which help to brighten skin.
+“This formulation is very stable, which is important as vitamin C is easily degraded by light and heat exposure.”
 To further prevent degradation, Hextal suggests storing the serum in a cool, dark drawer.
-Dr. Sam Bunting, the founder of Dr Sam’s Skincare, also recommends using vitamin-C serum and suggests layering it under sunscreen in the morning so it can help protect skin from free-radical damage as it works to brighten.
-And Bae — who says she is very conservative when it comes to recommending products for pregnant women — says a serum like this is safe to use when expecting.
+Dr. Sam Bunting, the founder of Dr. Sam’s Skincare, recommends using vitamin C serum and suggests layering it under sunscreen in the morning so it can help protect skin from free-radical damage.
+And Dr. Yoon-Soo Cindy Bae — who says she is very conservative when it comes to recommending products for pregnant people — says a serum like this is safe to use when expecting.

 Best product to use at night to prevent and treat melasma

-Four of our dermatologists suggested using a retinoid to both prevent and combat melasma flare-ups.
+Four of our dermatologists suggested using a retinoid to prevent and combat melasma flare-ups.
 Because retinoids (topical agents derived from vitamin A) encourage cell turnover and inhibit tyrosinase — the enzyme our skin needs to produce melanin — they can lead to “brighter, more even-toned skin,” according to Bunting.
-Since they make your skin more sun-sensitive, the experts say you should use retinoids only as a part of your nightly routine.
-Many are available only by prescription, but Bae cites Differin, which contains the retinoid adapalene, as an affordable over-the-counter option — except for pregnant women, who should not use any retinoids, according to the dermatologists we talked to.
+Since they make your skin more sun sensitive, the experts say you should use retinoids as a part of only your nightly routine.
+Many are available only by prescription, but Bae cites Differin, which contains the retinoid adapalene, as an affordable over-the-counter option — except for pregnant people, who should not use any retinoids, according to the dermatologists we talked to.

 Best retinoid alternative to prevent and treat melasma